 Biography by hobbies

-became obsessed with the music of Cat Stevens
+became clinically obsessed with the music of Cat Stevens

 blew up GI Joes with firecrackers